shelbyladra/myportfolio/README.md

 #myportfolio2
-this is a statc portfolio test
+this is a static portfolio test